lqdev/MLNETBlazorWASMSample/README.md

 This application trains a multiclass classification model to predict iris flower types and deploys the model alongside a Blazor WebAssembly static website.

+For more details, see the accompanying blog post [Deploy ML.NET Machine Learning Model in Blazor WebAssembly Static Website](http://luisquintanilla.me/2020/03/01/deploy-machine-learning-mlnet-models-blazor-webassembly/).

 ## Prerequisites

 This project was built on a Windows PC but should work cross platform on Mac and Linux.